Clinical Trials Using Vismodegib

 Location: University of Michigan Comprehensive Cancer Center, Ann Arbor, Michigan

-Vismodegib and FAK Inhibitor GSK2256098 in Treating Patients with Progressive Meningiomas
+Vismodegib, FAK Inhibitor GSK2256098, and Capivasertib in Treating Patients with Progressive Meningiomas

-This phase II trial studies how well vismodegib and focal adhesion kinase (FAK) inhibitor GSK2256098 work in treating patients with meningioma that is growing, spreading, or getting worse.
-Vismodegib and FAK inhibitor GSK2256098 may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+This phase II trial studies how well vismodegib, focal adhesion kinase (FAK) inhibitor GSK2256098, and capivasertib work in treating patients with meningioma that is growing, spreading, or getting worse.
+Vismodegib, FAK inhibitor GSK2256098, and capivasertib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.